 When Margo stepped onto the path of congregational ministry, she was a new mother, new to seminary, and recently relocated to her home state of Alabama.
 These and other life challenges made the internship both the “most difficult… and the most rewarding” term of seminary thus far for her.

 She approached the experience with two ministry learning goals: 1) to practice effective preparation and presentation of sermons and 2) to provide intentional pastoral care.

 “I often feel like a fish out of water when it comes to pastoral care.
-I am an introvert who can be socially awkward from time to time, which can prove to hinder moments of pastoral care,” says Amber.
+I am an introvert who can be socially awkward from time to time, which can prove to hinder moments of pastoral care,” says Margo.

-Early in the experience, Amber made a few home and hospital visits.
+Early in the experience, Margo made a few home and hospital visits.
 The learning was slower than she wanted it to be, and she found herself discouraged and ready to throw in the towel.
 This became a turning point in her internship.